mongodb/terraform-provider-mongodbatlas/docs/guides/serverless-shared-migration-guide.md

 The goal of this guide is to help users transition from Serverless Instances and Shared-tier clusters (M2/M5) to Free, Flex or Dedicated Clusters.

-After March 2025, all Shared-tier clusters (`mongodbatlas_cluster` and `mongodbatlas_advanced_cluster`) will automatically convert to Flex clusters and all Serverless instances (`mongodb_serverless_instance`) will be converted into Free/Flex/Dedicated clusters, resulting in configuration drift in Terraform.
+Starting in March 2025, all Shared-tier clusters (in both `mongodbatlas_cluster` and `mongodbatlas_advanced_cluster`) will automatically convert to Flex clusters.
+Similarly, all Serverless instances (`mongodb_serverless_instance`) will be converted into Free/Flex/Dedicated clusters, [depending on your existing configuration](PLACEHOLDER). <!-- To replace url with correct link to customer-facing docs on how conversion will happen -->
+These conversions will result in configuration drift in Terraform.

 You can migrate from Serverless instances and Shared-tier clusters manually before March 2025.

-**NOTE:** We recommend waiting until March 2025 for Serverless instances and Shared-tier clusters to autoconvert.
+**--> NOTE:** We recommend waiting until March 2025 or later for Serverless instances and Shared-tier clusters to autoconvert.

 If a Serverless instance has $0 MRR, it automatically converts into a Free cluster.
 Else, if it does not fit the constraints of a Flex cluster, it will convert into a Dedicated cluster, resulting in downtime and workload disruption.
 Otherwise, it will convert to a Flex cluster.

-We are working on enhancing the User Experience such that, in future, Terraform Atlas Providers users can make even fewer required changes to their scripts from what is shown below.
+For Shared-tier clusters, we are working on enhancing the User Experience such that Terraform Atlas Providers users can make even fewer required changes to their scripts from what is shown below.
 More updates to come over the next few months.
 For more details reach out to: zuhair.ahmed@mongodb.com

 ### Jump to:
 - [Shared-tier to Flex](#from-shared-tier-clusters-to-flex)